ericmoritz/arbeiter/README.md

 ### Fail

-If something goes wrong with the sink and it throws an error, the data will be placed back onto the head of the queue.
+If something goes wrong with the handler and it throws an error, the data will be placed back onto the head of the queue.

     def handler(a, data):